 The Nervous System I Course presents the student with an intense consideration of the Head and CNS (Central Nervous System: brain, spinal cord, motor system, somatosensory system, and special senses) from both a structural and functional perspective.
-In order to reinforce and enhance student learning and application, radiologic anatomy, human cadaveric prosections and anatomical models will be used throughout this course.
-Concepts will be presented using a variety of methods, including classroom lectures, neuroanatomy and gross anatomy labs, integrative clinical case study sessions, and reading assignments.
+In order to reinforce and enhance student learning and application, medical imaging will be used throughout this course.
+Concepts will be presented using a variety of methods, including classroom lectures, integrative clinical case study sessions, and reading assignments.
 Collectively, this course is designed to emphasize the importance of integrating structural and functional understanding of the head and central nervous system and being able to apply that understanding to clinically relevant scenarios.